Used Car: 2011 Kia Rio Review

 Other Cars to Consider

 The 2011 Toyota Yaris is available in sedan and hatchback body styles, just like the Rio.
 Both versions of the Yaris have good fuel economy ratings, as well as more standard safety features and higher safety ratings than the Kia Rio.
 Like the Rio, the Yaris doesn’t have the most cargo or passenger space in the class, and the base Yaris isn’t loaded with standard features.
-The Yaris also isn’t the most powerful, but car reviewers thought it had enough spunk for daily commutes.
-With good reliability scores thrown in, the 2011 Yaris is a smarter buy than the Rio.
+The Yaris also isn’t the most powerful, but car reviewers thought it had enough get-up-and-go for daily commutes.